Mar3yZhang/UCI-stock-prediction-test/README.md

 According to the heat map, some of the features are too related to be used in predict model.

--> `As a result, we should develop 2 new features to feed the model.`
+-> `As a result, we should develop some new features to feed the model.`

+Some of the features are listed below.
 $$
 HL\_PCT \ = \ \frac{High−Low} {Close}\times{100} \\\\
 $$